 Professor Patricia M. Davidson, Vice-Chancellor and President of UOW, said public health is the linchpin of a healthy, functioning society, and understanding the role that social justice issues plays in public health is fundamental to growth and development of future generations.

 “Public health does not exist in a vacuum.
 Our health, and the choices we make, are a product of our background, our socioeconomic status, and our environment.
 Understanding the nexus between these concepts is fundamental to helping our graduates make a real difference to our health and wellbeing.
 This is particularly important for helping to close the gap and deliver better outcomes for First Nations people,” Professor Davidson said.

 Professor Annette Braunack-Mayer, Head of the School of Health and Society at UOW, is delighted with the new Master of Public Health.

 “In the aftermath of the COVID-19 pandemic, we have a greater understanding of just how important public health is to our society and to our own daily lives.
 Our new Master of Public Health has been designed in close collaboration with our industry partners across government, not-for-profits, and the private sector to connect our students to the big public health challenges of our time,” Professor Braunack-Mayer said.

 “We are proud of our degree and can’t wait to welcome students to the course next year.”

 For more information about the Master of Public Health or to find out how to apply, visit: https://www.uow.edu.au/study/social-sciences-advocacy/master-public-health/

-A public webinar, titled The Future of Public Health: Challenges and Opportunities, will be held on Thursday 1 December 2022.
-During the webinar, Professor Davidson will speak to a panel of experts about the public health challenges of our time and in the future.
+A public webinar, titled The Future of Public Health: Challenges and Opportunities, was held on Thursday 1 December 2022.
+During the webinar, Professor Davidson spoke to a panel of experts about the public health challenges of our time and in the future.